juchen/CoroutineDemo/README.md

 ```

 It calls the `resume(name)` method (let's assume `name == "John"`) on
-the `contGetName` object that we saved earlier and then, the
+the `contGetName` object that we saved earlier.
+This causes
-`suspendCoroutine()` returns a string "John".
-The coroutine is back
+`suspendCoroutine()` to return a string "John".
+The coroutine is back to
 alive.

 The end of the coroutine
 ========================

-Along the code flow of a coroutine, it may suspends and be resumed many
+Along the code flow of a coroutine, it may suspend and be resumed many
 times.
 No limit.
 And maybe finally, it returns.

 Or maybe it throws some exception and exits.

-Anyway, the `resumeWith()` method will be call on the object that is
+Anyway, if the coroutine exits, the `resumeWith()` method will be call
-given to the `startCoroutine` function
+on the object `complete` that is given to the `startCoroutine(complete)`
+function.
+We can get the result of the coroutine, either a return value
+or an exception.

 Summary